So, you’ve been served. You’re freaking out, right? Stop it.

 In contrast, if our NCA violator was a legitimate employee of Salon Beautilicious, then the NCA would be binding.
-The law would not support her case.
+The law would not support that defendant’s case.

 3.)
 Can the plaintiff prove their claims?

 Always assume the plaintiff has you dead to rights, even if you don’t know for sure.
 Assume that they can prove that you did whatever they’re accusing you of.
 If you definitely did not commit whatever transgression they’ve filed in their complaint (like eloping with a nonhuman primate), don’t worry about proving otherwise.
-If they bring up a claim, they have to provide proof (like an inter-species marriage license or pictures of the two of you boarding a plane to Vegas).
+If they bring up a claim, they have to provide proof (like an inter-species marriage license).
 However, if you do have proof to the contrary (like medical records detailing your ongoing therapy to conquer your fear of monkeys), gather it anyways.

 4.)
 Can you prove your defense?